To know more about Data Science in China, contact us at firstname.lastname@example.org

 Data science in China and its economy

 Data science is being applied to enhance the efficiency of the production of various products and services in both the public and private sectors.
 The Chinese financial industry is adapting to a Big Data-driven business model.
-This is in large part due to legislation changes in 2013 with respect to the use of customer data, which caused a boom in the use of Big Data analytics by banks, investment funds, and insurance company.
+This is in large part due to legislation changes in 2013 with respect to the use of customer data, which caused a boom in the use of Big Data in China by banks, investment funds, and insurance company.
 However, the Chinese government also uses Big Data analysis to crack down on such fraudulent activity as insider trading.

 Machine learning researchers in China has boomed.
 This can be seen by the ever-increasing number of machine-learning conferences (cf. Chinese Conference on Machine Learning, the annual Chinese Workshop on Machine Learning and Applications etc.) and journals, as well as successful applications of machine learning techniques in major Chinese high-tech companies such as Huawei and BAT.
 A recent and successful application of machine learning techniques can be seen in Didi, which processes over 11 million trips, plans over 9 billion routes, and collects over 50TB of data per day.
 Machine learning lies at the very core of Didi, and its competitiveness and growth stem from a continual improvement of its core algorithms, which are used to forecast supply and demand for transport.